deepentropy/oakview/examples/websocket-example/README.md

 # OakView WebSocket Example

-This example demonstrates how to integrate OakView with real-time WebSocket data streams in your project.
+This example demonstrates how to integrate OakView with real-time WebSocket data streams using a **generic custom provider**.

+> **Note:** For a production-ready VoltTrading integration, see the [volttrading-integration](../volttrading-integration/) example instead.

 ## Features